#JelenaPajic: Fears For #SanJose Woman Missing For More Than Month After Leaving Home For 'Camping Trip'

 — dylan park (@dyllyp) September 13, 2017

-Pajic is described by police as five-feet-eight-inches tall, weighing about 140 pounds.
+Pajic is described by police as five-feet, eight-inches tall, weighing about 140 pounds.
 Her hair and eyes are both brown in color.
 She is known to drive a 2012 Mercedes-Benz C250 vehicle with the California license plate number 76YH248.

-According to her LinkedIn biography, Pajic is employed as a contract close-out specialist at NASA Ames Research Center in Mountain View, California, about 15 miles — or a 20-minute drive — north of San Jose, in the heart of the high-tech Silicon Valley region.
+According to her LinkedIn biography, Pajic is employed as a contract close-out specialist at NASA Ames Research Center in Mountain View, California, about 15 miles north of San Jose, in the heart of the high-tech Silicon Valley region.

-She also served as an intern in a local Superior Court, where her co-workers appeared to think highly of her, one saying, “Jelena is a detailed-orientated young professional who is well spoken, organized, and eager to create an optimal working environment….She is a joy to be around at work and brings good ideas and suggestions to the office,” according to a LinkedIn posting.
+She also served as an intern in a local superior court, where her co-workers appeared to think highly of her.

+“Jelena is a detailed-orientated young professional who is well spoken, organized, and eager to create an optimal working environment….She is a joy to be around at work and brings good ideas and suggestions to the office,” according to a LinkedIn posting.

 Help find her! #kron4 #news #abc7news #bayarea #missing #jelenapajic #mercurynews #sfgate #nbcbayarea #ktvu @ABC @KTVU @mercnews @kron4news pic.twitter.com/wFTdF7umWt